 The North East Cyberinfrastructure Consortium (NECC) Watershed Project

-Water research and outreach programs joined forces to create a regional program called the Watershed Project.
-The Project is a collaborative effort to train high school and undergraduate students in water quality research in Vermont, New Hampshire, Rhode Island, Delaware and Maine.
+From 2006 through 2012, water research and outreach programs joined forces to create a regional program called the Watershed Project.
+The Project was a collaborative effort to train high school and undergraduate students in water quality research in Vermont, New Hampshire, Rhode Island, Delaware and Maine.

-Participants come from the five NECC states (Vermont, Delaware, Maine, New Hampshire, Rhode Island) as well as New York, Connecticut, and Puerto Rico.
+Participants came from the five NECC states (Vermont, Delaware, Maine, New Hampshire, Rhode Island) as well as New York, Connecticut, and Puerto Rico.
+Participants were:

 * High school students